-Building the Cascade Monument began in the 1970s and was partially completed in 1981.
+Building of the Cascade Monument began in the 1970s and was partially completed in 1981.
 A second phase lasted through the mid-2000s, bringing in works of modern art from an Armenian-American collector Gerard Leon Cafesjian.
-Currently, there are 2,780 steps, one for each year since Yerevan’s founding (although Yerevan celebrates 2,800 years in 2018, so maybe more steps will be needed).
+Currently, there are 572 steps.

 The Cascade Monument is located in the very beginning of the street bearing the name of Architect Tamanian.
 At the foot of the Cascade, there is the monument to Tamanian, showing him bending over his general plan and wearing his mother’s shawl.
 Near the monument there is an amusing sculpture called “the Black Cat” by the famous South American artist and sculptor Fernando Botero, plus a rotation of numerous other sculptures.